 Downtown Battle Creek is only a short drive away, and there’s plenty of options.
 Griffin Grill and Pub is an Irish-inspired pub with good burgers and fish and chips.
 Clara’s on the River has room for large groups and the big menu has something for everyone.
 Cafe Rica is essential for when you really need a caffeine fix.
 Pizza Rescue does order out, which is convenient if you want to do a pizza party while staying at DoubleTree by Hilton.
 Speaking of DoubleTree, get breakfast at Alloy, the hotel restaurant.

 Cool off at this waterpark, with two waterslides and a water-themed playground.
-Hours are 11 a.m. to 7 p.m.
+Opening Memorial Day, hours are 11 a.m. to 7 p.m.
 Monday – Saturday and noon to 6 p.m. on Sunday.
 Admission is $12 per person, free for ages 2 and younger.
 Tuesdays are 2 for 1 tickets and it’s $5 after 5 p.m. for every other day except Sunday.

 Party like it’s 1999.
 Lakeview Square Mall has a movie theater, a skate park, a Buffalo Wild Wings, an Olive Garden, a Dunham’s sports store and a Barnes and Noble with Starbucks.
 There’s also the grocery store Horrocks, which has a crazy candy section.